jd28/rollnw/issues/rollnw-client-object-workbench-and-property-surfaces.md

 - Item properties use an available/applied layout with parameter controls derived from the selected property definition.

-Representative implementations are:

-- `../arclight/src/widgets/CreatureView/creatureview.cpp`
-- `../arclight/src/widgets/CreatureView/creaturefeatselector.cpp`
-- `../arclight/src/widgets/CreatureView/creaturespellselector.cpp`
-- `../arclight/src/widgets/CreatureView/creatureabilitiesselector.cpp`
-- `../arclight/src/widgets/CreatureView/creatureappearanceview.cpp`
-- `../arclight/src/widgets/ItemView/itemproperties.cpp`
-- `../arclight/src/widgets/EncounterView/encounterpropsview.cpp`
-- `../arclight/src/widgets/propertybrowser.cpp`

 The workflows and screen density are evidence.
-The Qt object models, direct member mutation, per-widget undo commands, and hand-built property objects are not an architecture to port.
+Widget-specific object models, direct member mutation, per-widget undo commands, and hand-built property objects are not an architecture to reproduce.

 ## Real Platform and Data